GOWTHAMRAJ-DK/GOWTHAMRAJ-DK/README.md

 ### 🏥 01 — Health Insurance Premium Prediction System

-A Machine Learning project that predicts health insurance charges using factors such as age, BMI, smoking status, number of children, gender, and region.
+A Machine Learning project that predicts health insurance charges using factors such as **age, BMI, smoking status, number of children, gender, and region**.

 **Tech Stack:**
 `Python` `Pandas` `NumPy` `Scikit-learn` `Matplotlib`

 ---